Why is there not a single asking price that includes everything?

 This accepted methodology when pricing a business is not based on anything other than grade nine algebra.
 Forget any theory of what should be included where.

 This does not mean that there will be no adjustments to the current balance.
 Buyers will insist it be purged of aged receivables and inventory.
-And buyer’s usually don’t want to borrow money to pay for cash left in the bank to escape taxes by the seller.
+And buyer’s usually don’t want to borrow money to pay for cash left on the books to escape taxes by the seller.

 Upon closing, all outstanding debt will be subtracted from the negotiated selling price.
-This often happens if there are debts that incur a penalty for early payment.
+This usually only happens in cases where there are debts that incur a penalty for early payment.

 Then the value of current assets will be added to the negotiated price.

-Pricing what is called the ‘current assets’ by the accountants is pretty straightforward with little need for negotiation on value other than for old inventory.
+Pricing what is called the ‘current assets’ by the accountants is pretty straightforward with little need for negotiation on value other than for old inventory or receivables.

 Some of this is year end stuff and its exact value on the last year end is readily available.
 There will be another year end deemed at the ‘change of control’ so its exact value will again be known.